leobudima/elogii-blog/content/click-collect-buy-online-pick-up-in-store.md

 So giving customers the choice to buy online, pick up in-store is a good option when you can’t support next-day, overnight, or same-day delivery.

 You’ll still need to optimize click and collect services to improve [**delivery speed**](https://elogii.com/blog/delivery-speed/).
-But it's easier and faster to do, than organize fast fulfillment.
+But it's easier and faster to do than organize fast fulfillment.

 ### #2 Saving on Shipping costs